Academic Quality Assurance & Enhancement

 Programme teams should consult with the Senior Quality Officer throughout the validation process.

-Stage 2 Generation of validation documentation / appointment of validation panel
+Stage 2 Generation of validation documentation and Periodic review if required / appointment of validation panel

 Stage 3 Pre validation checks / final confirmation of panel event arrangements